Ozark Mountain Regional Healthcare Center

 Short-term Care: Rehospitalizations

-This tells you the number of emergency room visits per thousand days of short-term care.
-There is generally a correlation between fewer emergency room visits and the quality of nursing home care.
+This is the number of rehospitalizations per 1,000 days of short-term care.
+There is a correlation between avoiding hospitalizations and a nursing homes short-term rehabilitation performance.